caseymcavey/casey-final/README.md

-# Baseball Basics - Final project
+# Baseball Basics - Final Project

-This is a project created in fulfillment of the requirements for Intro to Coding for Journalists at UT Austin.
+This is a project created in fulfillment of the requirements for the Intro to Coding for Journalists class at UT Austin.

 It's a baseball reference website.